abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Ellipsis (...)**

-!!!
-Info ""
 You may also write an ellipsis (`...`) to ask that all non-specified axes be entirely included.

 ```py
 c[2, ...]  #  matrix 2, all rows, all columns.
 This is equivalent to c[2, :, :]